Samwise74/Writeups/2020-SANSJROTCctf-misc/web/medium/README.md

 Our developer has been creating their own captcha system.
 We informed them it was a bad idea and surprise surprise they're running into issues with it.
 Have a look at https://jrotc-wm03.allyourbases.co and see if you can solve the captcha and indeed what's wrong with what they've built!
 #### Solution
 If you look at the style attribute for the SVGs that make up the captcha, you'll notice that the second one is colored white.
 Change #000088 to any other color.
 See [captcha.html](https://github.com/Samwise74/Writeups/blob/master/2020-SANSJROTCctf-misc/web/medium/captcha.html)

+__Note: changing the fill color alone will not show the 2nd svg.
+You need to move it into view by changing the `left` field from 500% to 50% in the CSS.
+The reason I thought my solution worked is because I downloaded the html file and it couldn't load the CSS file, so the captcha was in the center by default.__
 #### Flag
 `css_is_hard`